Ice Melt Safe for Driveways

 Two Important Questions about Safe Paw

 Is Safe Paw safe?
-Unlike rock salt ice melters, Safe Paw is safe for people, pets and the environment.
+Unlike rock salt ice melter, Safe Paw natural snow and ice melt is safe for people, pets and the environment.
 It’s so safe, in fact, that it received awards from United States governmental agencies based on very stringent criteria.

 Does Safe Paw melt ice?
-Let’s compare.
+Let’s compare magnesium chloride ice melt with safe paw ice melt.
 Magnesium chloride, the ice melting agent found in many popular rock salt brands, is effective to about 15F, that’s 15 degrees above zero.
 Safe Paw is proven to melt ice in temperatures as low as -2F, that’s two degrees below zero.
 Which product would you rather have to battle ice-covered steps, walkways and the driveway or have in your car when stuck in icy conditions?

 Here’s another question: Does Safe Paw work immediately?
 While it does work very quickly, there is another product from the makers of Safe Paw that is designed to provide instant traction for feet and vehicle tires – Traction Magic.
 It doesn’t melt ice, so there’s no wait for it to work.
 Instead, spiked granules in Traction Magic provide an instant, non-slip surface ideal for steps and sidewalks and for pouring in front of car tires to give them traction on ice and snow.